BERD-NFDI/BERD-reproducible-research-course/README.md

 ## Contributing to the booklet

-The book chapters are based on the following files:
+The book chapters are based on the `.qmd`-files in the main folder of this repo.

-- index.qmd
-- intro.qmd
-- 1-reproducible-research.qmd
-- 2-project-organization.qmd
-- 3-computational-workflows.qmd
-- 4-publishing-research.qmd
-- summary.qmd
-- references.qmd

 Feel free to suggest improvements.
 The easiest way is if you create a fork, make your edit, and then create a pull request.